Libensemble/libensemble/libensemble/tests/scaling_tests/forces/readme.md

 * theta_submit_balsam.sh:

   Example Theta submission script to run libEnsemble in central mode with MPI worker concurrency using Balsam.
-In this case libEnsemble manager and workers run on compute nodes and sumit jobs via Balsam.
+In this case libEnsemble manager and workers run on compute nodes and sumit tasks via Balsam.

 #### Plotting Options